Principal Investigator

 Emily Gibson

-Undergraduate Alumni, MCB Honors thesis
+Undergraduate researcher, MCB Honors thesis

 Noemi Reyes

-Undergraduate Alumni
+Undergraduate researcher

 Noemi worked to develop a novel model system using primary cell cultures derived from marine mammals to study the effects of chronic stress on muscle atrophy.
 Noemi is currently a Project Coordinator at LGC Biosearch Technologies.